diacode/diacode-website/source/blog/2016-04-22-page-specific-javascript-in-phoenix-framework-pt-1.html.markdown

 ### Shared common JavaScript between views

-Before continuing lets first think about what our good old web application is going to need.
-There's probably going to be some shared js functionality shared across the whole application, like handling pulldown menus in the header, initialazing third party plugins, etc. Having this in mind we can create our first js module that will be in charge of all this common functionality that needs to be executed
+Before continuing let's first think about what our good old web application is going to need.
+There's probably going to be some common js functionality shared across the whole application, like handling pulldown menus in the header, initialazing third party plugins, etc. Having this in mind we can create our first js module that will be in charge of all this common functionality that needs to be executed